Skip to main content

 Prefilter barA button for all prefilters is displayed in this bar.
 The user interface will remove this component if there are no (visible) prefilters.Alignment (Left/Right or Top/Bottom)

 Cube view barTo show the available cube views in a bar on the screen in the same way as prefilters, tasks, and reports.
 Use it, for example, to develop screens with only charts and the toolbar to select the view.
 The user interface will remove this component if there are no cube views.
-See also Business intelligence.Alignment (Left/Right or Top/Bottom)
+See also Cubes.Alignment (Left/Right or Top/Bottom)

 Task barIn this bar, a button is displayed for each available task.
-The task buttons then disappear from the standard action bar at the top.
+The task buttons then disappear from the default action bar at the top.
 The user interface will remove this component if there are no tasks.Alignment (Left/Right or Top/Bottom)

 Task tilesUniversal GUI All tasks assigned to the subject will be displayed as tiles.Alignment (Left/Right or Top/Bottom)